mastodon/mastodon/docs/Using-Mastodon/User-guide.md

 ![animation showing content warnings in the timeline](screenshots/cw-toot.gif)

-You can also mark images as "sensitive" to hide them from view by default.
+**NOTE** that this will not hide images included in your post - images can be marked as "sensitive" separately to hide them from view until clicked on.
 To find out how to do this, see the [Posting Images](User-guide.md#posting-images) section of this user guide.

 ##### Hashtags